Leadership

 While the "Manifesto" contained four key values and a dozen principles, one has stood out more than the others.
 The fundamental value of people over processes.

-The agency I work for is going through a period of significant turnover.
-Turnover is often associated with negativity, but in this case, it is due to many people reaching their service retirements around the same time.
-Our fire department went through an expansion twenty-five years ago, and many of the folks hired to meet the needs of that growth are now at the end of their careers.
+The agency I work for recently went through a period of significant turnover.
+Turnover is often associated with negativity, but in this case, it was due to many people reaching their service retirements around the same time.
+Our fire department went through an expansion twenty-five plus years ago, and many of the folks hired to meet the needs of that growth were at the end of their careers.
 These hard-earned retirements allow our members to move on to the subsequent phases of their lives in a dignified fashion and open up opportunities for existing employees to get promoted and for new hires to come onto the job.

 For an organization, widespread personnel changes such as this can cause strain.
 Retirements take decades of experience and investment out the door.
 Promotions put people into new roles and responsibilities.
 Hirings require lengthy vetting and training processes.
 These things take up tremendous amounts of time and financial resources and create strains on efficiency that can take significant work to overcome.